Joshua Rushton

 Profile

 I am a social and cultural historian of early modern religious life with a focus on Catholicism and Italy.
-From September 2024 I am Lecturer in Early Modern History here at Manchester.
+I joined the History Department in 2024 as Lecturer in Early Modern History.
 I completed my BA in History and MA in Renaissance Studies at the University of Warwick and was awarded my PhD by the University of Leeds in 2023.
 My doctoral project, funded by the AHRC, examined the relationship between urban devotional life, Catholic Reform, and sacred immanence in the city of Venice.
 In 2024 I held a Visiting Research Fellowship at the University of Leeds where I began revising my thesis into a monograph under the working title Encountering the Sacred in Early Modern Venice, 1500-1750.
-In addition to preparing my doctoral research for publication, I am developing a new research project on Catholicism and the environment in early modern Italy.

 Research interests